Fast-track your career in healthcare with a Masters in Applied Health Sciences.

 Fees and funding

-We have confirmed that our fees will rise by 5% for the 2024/25 and 2025/26 academic years.
+We have confirmed that our fees will rise by 5% for the 2025/26 academic year.
 Our indicative costs include a 5% fee rise each year.

 Pay as you go